Honeysuckle Creek to Canberra to Sydney

 So, for example, during Apollo 8, while live TV from lunar orbit was watched in station, the world saw the TV via Goldstone and Madrid.

+The large dish on the Honeysuckle microwave tower was directed towards the passive repeater on Deadman’s Hill.
+This provided the link to the Wing (HSKX) at Tidbinbilla.
 The smaller dishes added to the tower for Apollo 11 (see below) were directed at the temporary tower next to the road.
-This tower had a line of site to Williamsdale.
+This tower had a line of site to Williamsdale. |

 Honeysuckle was shielded by hills, which also meant that a line of sight link from the station to Williamdale would not be possible.
 However, a point 170 feet (50 metres) above ground level, and 470 metres ENE of the Honeysuckle microwave tower could see the Williamsdale tower.

 The location of the temporary TV tower is marked on this image derived from Google Earth.
 It was next to the road, less than a kilometre from the station’s front gate.
-Signals from Honeysuckle’s microwave tower were beamed through the passive repeater on the temporary tower and on to Williamsdale.
+Signals from Honeysuckle’s microwave tower were beamed through the passive repeater on the temporary tower and on to Williamsdale. |

 The location of the temporary TV tower is still a cleared area.
-John Saxon inspects it in this March 2009 photo by Betty Saxon.
+John Saxon inspects it in this March 2009 photo by Betty Saxon. |

 Four smaller microwave dishes were installed on Honeysuckle’s microwave tower, right next to the Operation Building.

 Mike Dinn remembers: “Two dishes were for Parkes (via Sydney) incoming – prime and backup.
 The other pair for outgoing TV, prime and backup.”
+Screenshot from ABC footage taken on the morning of the Moonwalk.
+Used with permission. |

 And another view, taken from the top end of the car park, in the direction of the dish.
-From ABC footage shot about a week before the landing.
+From ABC footage shot about a week before the landing. |

+Photo by Hamish Lindsay.
 Scan by Colin Mackellar.
 Filters applied to enhance contrast.
+Another photo showing the temporary TV tower can be seen here. |

 PMG Senior Technician Trevor Gray was based at Honeysuckle for the Moonwalk, and monitored the outgoing video.

-At Williamsdale, 18km away, an Outside Broadcast van belonging to AWA (Amalgamated Wireless Australasia) was station at the base of the Cooma to Canberra microwave tower.
+At Williamsdale, 18km away, an Outside Broadcast van belonging to AWA (Amalgamated Wireless Australasia) was stationed at the base of the Cooma to Canberra microwave tower.
 The van remained in place, in bitterly cold weather, for the duration of the mission.
 The Williamsdale microwave tower’s diesel backup power supply was kept running throughout the mission in case the mains power failed.
 (Bruce Ekert recalls that similar precautions were taken throughout the microwave network which carried Apollo 11 signals.)

 Once the TV signal was inserted into the link, it was sent the 27 kilometres to Red Hill in Canberra, where PMG technician Bruce Ekert was monitoring the signal.
 PMG technician’s assistant Bob McFadden also helped with the link and with the extensive testing beforehand.

 The Williamsdale microwave tower still stands on a high hill to the east of the hamlet of Williamsdale.
-Base: Google Earth.
+Base: Google Earth. |

 Trevor Gray with Colin Mackellar at the Apollo 11 50th anniversary event in Canberra, July 2019.
-Photo: Steve Howard.
+Photo: Steve Howard. |

-PMG Senior Technician Trevor Gray recalls,
+PMG Senior Technician Trevor Gray recalls, October 2020,

 “I was a Senior Technician, Radiocommunications Installation, PMG, at the time of Apollo 11.